kelseymartin1/PFAS-fish-feeds-project/README.md

 Animal protein (ap) and plant protein (pp), as well as manufacturers B and E were subsetted out of the data.
 The new dataset is now called subset_feeds.

-Categorical variables were then factored so as to carry out multiple linear regression analyses.
+Categorical variables were then factored.

 Mixed effects models were conducted to investigate the significance between PFAS concentrations and protein content, protein source, and manufacturer.